StockwatchDev/application_settings/docs/3-Files.md

 === "`settings.json` file for the settings example"
     ```json
     {
+        "name": "the stored name",
         "basics": {
-            "name": "the stored name",
             "totals": 3
         }
     }
     ```

-The fieldnames of a Container class are found as:
+The field names of a Container class are found as:

-- the section names in the `toml` file
+- the root parameter names and the section names in the `toml` file
 - the member names of the root object in the `json` file

-The fieldnames of a Section class are found as:
+The field names of a Section class are found as:

-- the fieldnames inside the corresponding section in the `toml` file
+- the parameter names inside the corresponding section in the `toml` file
 - the member names of the object that is the value of the name that represents the section in the `json` file